private-key-black-box/popkorn-grant-proposal/README.md

    - Each transaction requires a new proof, ensuring unique authentication for every action

 3. Integration with Existing Systems:
-   - Implement as a feature within existing wallets
+   - Implement as a feature within the Multisig MVP dApp.
-   - Provide API for dApps to request and verify POPKORN proofs
-   - Collaborate with ecosystem partners and wallet providers for seamless integration

 4. Security Measures:
    - Employ nonces and timestamps to ensure proof uniqueness
    - Store public key derived from user password, rather than password hash
    - Implement JWT-like mechanisms for enhanced security

-5. Transaction Handling:
-   - MINA transfers are possible through zkApp transactions
-   - Implement special handling for regular MINA transactions

 ### Vision

 Our vision is to make POPKORN the standard for blockchain authentication and transaction authorization.
 We aim to:

-1. Integrate POPKORN into major wallets in the Mina ecosystem
-2. Develop a comprehensive SDK for easy integration into dApps
+1. Develop a comprehensive SDK for easy integration into dApps
-3. Expand POPKORN's capabilities to support various authentication scenarios and complex transaction types
+2. Expand POPKORN's capabilities to support various authentication scenarios and complex transaction types
-4. Collaborate with other blockchain projects to adapt POPKORN for cross-chain use

 ### Existing Work

 Our team previously built a POPKORN prototype at ZkHack Krakow, winning first prize from Mina.
 This prototype demonstrated the core concept of using zero-knowledge proofs for authentication.